Companies that are prioritized

 Policy measures depend on company and country

 Different countries have different laws, rules, praxis and traditions, which affects the ability to act as an active owner.
 The means to exercise corporate governance are numerous and can vary depending on what the owner wants to achieve and what is deemed to be most effective.
-To vote at companies’ annual meetings is a fundamental tool in corporate governance and during 2019 AP4 voted at 872 international AGM’s.
+To vote at companies’ annual meetings is a fundamental tool in corporate governance.

 AP4 tries to be pragmatic and adapt policy measures to each respective market.
 Trust and respect between the parties is always a prerequisite in order for dialogue to succeed.